GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 > If the second farmer chooses to be more aggressive and Press the Attack, they would receive a +3 to their momentum score which means they would receive momentum.
 Farmer 1 with 7 and Farmer 2 with 9.

-Momentum is **passed to the winner** in a round of opposed rolls, unless a specific action or risk is taken to 'grab' momentum.
+Momentum is **passed to the winner** of the round, unless a specific action or risk is taken to 'grab' momentum.

 [TODO] The loser declares their pool decisions first = use of Military Life, split of pools and/or use of Advantages.
 This provides the winner the chance to adjust their strategy based on the slower person's choices.

 ## **Opposed Melee Rolls**

 Build a dice pool from Base, Resistance, and Drama dice;
-1. **Base pool** = attribute + skill (capped by the attribute) + situational modifier + military life [todo should backgrounds be an option here, or does military life cover it?]
+1. **Base pool** = attribute + skill (capped by the attribute) + situational modifier + military Training [todo should backgrounds be an option here, or does military life cover it?]
 2. **Resistance pool** = persistent penalties + situational modifiers + stance modifier
 3. **Drama pool** = risks, dramatic advantages or passions if applicable + stance modifier